astoeckel/aravir-rtc/README.md

 ./test_soft323x
 ```

-Note that this may take quite a while depending on your computer, sice the unit tests exhaustively simulate running for several hundred years.
+Note that this may take quite a while (several minutes) depending on your computer, sice the unit tests exhaustively simulate running for several hundred years.
 The code has 100% coverage and nearly about 93% branch coverage (where most untaken branches correspond to unspecified modes in the alarm subsystem).

 ## License